AhoyISki/duat/book/src/quick-settings/prelude/form-module.md

 ```

 The main function that you will use from this module is `form::set`.
 This
-function sets the form with the given name on the left to the argument on the
+function sets the form on the left to the value on the right.
+This value can be
-right.
-This argument can be of two types:
+of two types:

-- A `Form` argument will just modify the named form to be shown like that;
+- A `Form` argument will be used to color the form directly.
 - A `&str` argument will "reference" the form on the right.
 If the form on the
   right is altered, so will the one on the left.
 This reduces the need for
-  setting a ton of forms in things like colorschemes;
+  setting a ton of forms in things like colorschemes.

 ## How forms should be named